GrantExec, a Euna Solutions® company

 National Science Foundation Translation to Practice

-This program provides funding to U.S. universities and nonprofit research organizations to help translate scientific research into practical applications that benefit society and promote innovation in technology and workforce development.
+This program provides funding to U.S. higher education institutions and nonprofit research organizations to help translate scientific discoveries into practical applications that address real-world challenges through collaboration with industry and government partners.

 $2,000,000